Independence weights for causal inference with continuous treatments: Introduction

-In the binary treatment setting, IPW estimators can be unstable due to extreme weights and susceptible to model misspecification \citep{kang2007demystifying}.
+In the binary treatment setting, IPW estimators can be unstable due to extreme weights and susceptible to model misspecification \citep{kang2007demystifying, fan2021optimal}.
 These issues carry over to IPW estimators for continuous treatments and are substantially more challenging to address.
-The reason is that IPW estimation via the GPS requires inverse weighting by a conditional {density} estimate, not just a conditional probability.
+A key reason is that IPW estimation via the GPS requires inverse weighting by a conditional {density} estimate, not just a conditional probability.
 Even if the conditional mean of the treatment given covariates is correctly specified, GPS weights can fail to perform well if the \textit{distribution} of the conditional density is misspecified \citep{naimi2014constructing}.
-The difficulty of correctly specifying or accurately estimating a full conditional distribution is exacerbated with increased dimension of the confounders.
-The tailored use of flexible machine learning estimation approaches such as that proposed in \citet{zhu2015boosting} can in many cases yield substantial improvements, however, as shown in our simulation studies and data analysis, they are not fully immune from the issues of GPS weighting and can perform poorly and/or yield large weights in practice.
+The difficulty of correctly specifying a conditional distribution is exacerbated with increased dimension of the pre-treatment covariates to be controlled for, i.e., the confounders.
+The tailored use of flexible machine learning estimation approaches such as that proposed in \citet{zhu2015boosting} can in many cases yield substantial improvements, however, as shown in our simulations and data analysis, they are still susceptible to the issues of GPS weighting and can perform poorly and/or yield large weights in practice.
+The ReGPS approach of \citet{colangelo2020double} directly estimates the inverse GPS without the need for correct specification of a model for the GPS.